 Research & Diagnostics Team

-Our experienced team is made up of a group of dedicated people with a shared common goal: Providing veterinarians and producers with best possible diagnostics & vaccine manufacturing quality and service.
+Our experienced research and diagnostics team is made up of a group of dedicated people with a shared common goal: Providing veterinarians and producers with the best possible diagnostics & vaccine manufacturing quality and service.

 R&D and Diagnostics Manager